 - Coordinator and board member of the International advisory board of early career researchers, Evidence Based Mental Health (BMJ group)

 Evidence synthesis for precision in psychiatry

-I work in the Precision Psychiatry Lab with Professor Andrea Cipriani, focusing on evidence-based mental health and precision psychiatry.
+I manage the Oxford Precision Psychiatry Lab (oxPPL) CI: Professor Andrea Cipriani, focusing on evidence-based mental health and precision psychiatry.

 I started my career by completing my undergraduate studies in Clinical Sciences at the University of Bradford.
 I then went on to complete my PhD at the University of Manchester in the field of Adult ADHD.
 During my PhD I designed and executed an extensive series of preclinical experiments by developing and validating an animal model, which specifically focused on the subtypes in adult ADHD.
 I then moved away from preclinical work and designed a follow-on clinical study, investigating the effects of stimulant and non-stimulant medication on cognition (including emotion recognition) in adults with ADHD.

 Following my PhD, I completed the Graduate Entry Medical Degree at Green Templeton College, University of Oxford.
 Whilst at Oxford I developed a fascination and keen interest in evidence synthesis.
 My interest in evidence synthesis is focussed on network meta-analysis and individual patient data meta-analysis, trying to assess the validity, breadth, structure and interpretation of these different statistical approaches to better inform mental healthcare decision-making process.
 I am currently leading a number of large-scale network-meta-analysis projects in mood disorders and ADHD, as part of this work I have built and curated large datasets of randomised trials.
 I also teach on the Oxford Systematic Review and Network-Meta-Analysis course in the Department.